Died Home on Tuesday, 25th November 1919, age 25.

 A letter from the Ministry of Pensions dated June 1919 awarded Isaac a pension of 5 shillings and 6 pence per week for a period of 52 weeks due to his 20% disablement from 'Gas Effects'.
-Isaac died just 5 months later on 19th November 1919, possibly due to the 'Gas Effects' he suffered in March 1918.
+Isaac died just 5 months later on 25th November 1919 from pneumonia, probably as a result of the 'Gas Effects' he suffered in March 1918.
 He is buried in Tipton Cemetery.

 At the start of 1918 1st Battalion Royal Berkshires was serving in the trenches at La Vacquerie, south-west of Cambrai, where they followed the typical rotation of frontline duty, support and reserve.
 February was enlivened by some aggressive patrolling in No Man's Land with the aim of taking a German prisoner.
 There were strong rumours of a forthcoming enemy offensive and intelligence was needed on the strength and disposition of German forces.

 In March the Battalion suffered many casualties from poison gas attacks as the War Diary shows:

 Tuesday 12th March 1918 France, Front line LA VACQUERIE, RIGHT.